 Arrange coleus in large groups, or better still in drifts, spacing plants one to two feet apart, depending on how quickly results are desired and the length of the growing season.

-A few of the green and yellow-leaved kinds interspersed among the red-foliaged varieties create a pleasing and dramatic contrast and pattern.
+A few of the green and yellow-leaved kinds interspersed among the red coleus varieties create a pleasing and dramatic contrast and pattern.

 The amount of sun to allow is important.
-Coleus will grow in full sun, but leaves lose the soft radiant colors that are the charm of this favorite.
+Coleus will grow in full sun, but they lose the soft radiant foliage colors that are the charm of this favorite.

 Instead, colors become very deep, almost brown, lacking the animation and sparkle of plants grown where light is strong or where sunlight strikes for a few hours a day, preferably in the early morning or late afternoon.

-In part shade, colors have a luminous quality and glow warmly, particularly on an overcast day when the light is hazy bright.
+In partial shade, colors have a luminous quality and glow warmly, particularly on an overcast day when the light is hazy bright.

 The biggest thrill of all is the effect of the reflected light of a sunset, when the entire sky is aglow with pink, scarlet and amber.
 Coleus leaves then are beyond the descriptive power of words.

 Indoors, mealybug is perhaps the worst enemy, and this insect may find its way out-of-doors through indoor grown plants or cuttings.

 To control use a spray of neem insecticide or malathion.
 Aphids may also become troublesome and the same chemicals will check them.

 On the whole, coleus are not bothered by diseases or many insects.